-Writing based on selected readings (essay, nonfiction, poetry, and short story), summary and paraphrase, and at least four formal essays including synthesis, analysis, and critique.
+Writing based on selected readings (essay, nonfiction, poetry, and short story), summary and paraphrase, and at least four formal essays (synthesis, analysis, argumentation, and critique) plus a five to eight page research paper.
 Emphasizes analytical thinking, critical reading, and ethical incorporation of sources.
-Includes a five to eight page research paper.
 Students participate in peer review and revisions.
 (This is the first of two reading and writing courses required in the general education curriculum.
 Honors sections are available for this course and are required for Honors Program Scholars and for students with high ACT or SAT scores.)